faasm/faasm/README.md

 ```

 Note that the first time you run the local set-up it will generate some machine
 code specific to your host.
-This is stored in the `machine-code` directory in
+This is stored in the `container/machine-code`
-the root of the project and reused on subsequent runs.
+directory in the root of the project and reused on subsequent runs.

 ## More information